 What if you’re not just looking for good old brewed coffee?
 A lot of us prefer a switched-up coffee that has a unique taste.
 Let’s take a look at the caffeine content of some of the most popular Starbucks Beverages.

 Since chocolate contains caffeine, Caffé Mochas have slightly higher caffeine than the rest of Starbucks coffees.
-Even flavored mochas such as White Mocha, my favorite, contain 175 mg.
+Even flavored mochas such as White Mocha, my favorite, contain 175 milligrams of caffeine.

-Whether flavored or plain, the following coffees are all at 150 mg.
+Whether flavored or plain, the following coffees are all at 150 mg of caffeine.
 They’re Caffé Latte, Cappuccino, Caramel Macchiato, and a double-shot espresso.

 So, what do you think about all this?
 Did you change your mind about your favorite coffee yet, or is it still the same?
 In fact, is there such a thing as a favorite coffee?
 Personally, I have favorites but can’t choose between them.